-5. Make sure that props are in line and do not hit each other under power or in the glide.
+.5.
+Make sure that props are in line and do not hit each other under power or in the glide.
 Use double bearings to prevent this and also to insure true running.
 6. The "A" frame should be very rigid.
+When your twin does a b.
+The "A" frame should be very rigid.
 When your twin does a half-roll-loop into the ground, you can be sure that the torque has twisted the frame.